 IPSY is a beauty subscription service that sends you an assortment of four to five beauty items in a cute, decorative bag for $10.00 USD.
 To see what came in the August 2016 Glam Bag, then read this article.

-I know this is very late, but it's time for another unbagging of the IPSY Glam Bag and August is probably one of my top favorites.
+It's time for another unbagging of the IPSY Glam Bag and August is probably one of my top favorites.
 If you don't know what IPSY is, you can read up on it on my IPSY Unbagging from May.
 But just like the IPSY Unbagging from July, I will list any codes that each brand has at the bottom of the page.

 Now, what sets these masks apart from other Korean skincare masks that I've seen is that these are actually a two-step system.
 The first step is a serum that's located at the upper right corner of the packaging and the second step is the actual mask, which is probably their most innovate and biggest standout as a skincare mask product.
 Though, I'd like to say that their really cute picture packaging is a standout for me.
 I might cut out the pictures and use them to decorate a folder or something later.